-I typically teach two courses per year in my areas of expertise, including our two-semester core synoptic meteorology sequence, electives in tropical and mesoscale meteorology, and a graduate-level numerical weather prediction course.
-I also teach our program’s freshmen-level introductory seminar course.
+I typically teach three courses per year in my areas of expertise, including our two-semester core synoptic meteorology sequence, electives in tropical and mesoscale meteorology, and a graduate-level numerical weather prediction course.
+I also teach our program’s freshman-level introductory seminar course.

-My teaching materials are all hosted on UWM’s Canvas learning management system.
-Although Canvas access is limited to UWM students, faculty, and staff, I am happy to share the materials (particularly notes) that I have prepared for my courses.
-Please contact me to learn more.
+My teaching materials are generally hosted on UWM’s Canvas learning management system.
+Although Canvas access is limited to UWM students, faculty, and staff, I am happy to share the materials (particularly notes and examples, but also assignments and exams on a limited basis) that I have prepared for my courses.
+While I expect to populate this site with the latest version of these materials in 2023, in the interim please contact me if you are interested in learning more about what is available.

 I also believe in mentoring, including research supervision, student advising, and outreach, as perhaps a teacher’s most-important duty.
 I strive to assist students in identifying opportunities to further their skills outside of the traditional classroom environment.
-To that end, I have put together several webpages providing information regarding undergraduate and graduate scholarships, undergraduate research opportunities, and post-doctoral fellowships.
+To that end, I have put together several webpages providing information regarding undergraduate and graduate scholarships, student research opportunities, applying to graduate school, and post-doctoral fellowships.
 Links to these resources may be found below.
 Please feel free to share these resources and contact me with any corrections and/or additions to each list.
+Please note that I only accept submissions that are specific to the atmospheric and related sciences and are available to students beyond a single institution.

 Atm Sci 470, Spring 2022